Feature guide

 Why PromptCacheAI helps

 PromptCacheAI gives semantic reuse without forcing you into one provider.
-You keep your model calls, keys, retries, streaming, and safety logic while adding cache hits for repeated meaning.
+You keep your model calls, keys, retries, streaming, and safety logic while adding a cache decision layer with test mode, validation, prompt variant review, and dashboard visibility.

 Related guides